MetaMask/metamask-docs/snaps/reference/cli/subcommands.md

 </TabItem>
 </Tabs>

-Indicates whether to make necessary changes to the manifest file.
+Enables or disables making any changes to fix the manifest file.
 The default is `true`.

 ## `s`, `serve`